swcarpentry/website/_posts/2018/02/2018-02-05-why-carpentrycon.md

 [Registrations are open now](https://www.eventbrite.com/e/carpentrycon-2018-tickets-42447719271).

+#### Can we help you get there?

 For those whose pleas fall on unsympathetic ears, we hope to be able to offer *some* level of travel subsidy.
 However, we have not yet finalised the budget for that.
 If you buy a ticket and then find you are unable to afford to come, you can get a refund.
-If you buy a ticket, that will not disqualify you from applying for travel assistance once we open that up.
+If you buy a ticket now, that will not disqualify you from later applying for travel assistance once we open applications for subsidies.
 We will post more information on all this once we finalise our arrangements.